-Of course, raising minimum-wage would be a hot-topic issue and a reported it 27 million people would benefit from the increase in pay.
-There are arguments for and against raising minimum-wage to $15 an hour by the year 2025.
+Of course, raising the minimum wage would be a hot-topic issue and a reported 27 million people would benefit from the increase in pay.
+There are arguments for and against raising minimum wage to $15 an hour by the year 2025.
 Some critics opposed to raging raising the minimum wage say employees would lose their jobs because employers would not be able to afford that wage.
-Currently it is uncertain that the increase in the wage would have an effect on employment.
+Currently, it is uncertain that the increase in the wage would have an effect on employment.